-Dangers of Kratom abuse include overdose, serious health complications, deadly drug interactions, lack of legal oversight and contamination.
-We take a detailed look at each of the top five dangers of Kratom use below.
+Even though kratom enjoys a reputation as a “safe and natural drug” it is actually very dangerous.
+Just a few of the risks of using kratom include overdose, deadly drug interactions, and a variety of possible health risks due to contamination.
+We take a detailed look at each of the top five dangers of kratom use below.

 Kratom Danger #1 – Overdoses

 Contrary to popular belief, it is possible to overdose on kratom.
 Terms typically used to describe kratom, such as “all natural” or “herbal” mask the nature of the active ingredients which produce effects similar to stimulants and opioids, depending on the dose consumed.
 While the neurotoxic or fatal doses have not been firmly established in humans, there are confirmed reports of fatalities where kratom was the only drug present in the body.